WispOfTheWinds/typewriter/README.md

  - Centered layout
  - No gutter
- - No scrollbar (unless you hover over the editor)
  - Keeps tabs, tree-view, minimap, and etc.
  - Enables soft-wrapping for selected scopes
  - Enable for all file scopes or for the scopes you select